Trauma Therapy Services in Singapore

 Dr Bessel van der Kolk, famous for his research on trauma healing, states that trauma sufferers may remember events differently.
 The brain might alter the memories stored, and they might be unable to regulate their emotions.
 Even those who can remember the terrible event might not be able to articulate what's happening to them.

 Speaking about the trauma is not recommended, as sufferers may feel even more overwhelmed.
 This is known as emotional flooding.
 The sudden intensity of emotions can result in re-traumatisation, causing them to feel as if they're re-experiencing the terrible event.
 Therefore, while talking is generally good for sharing your feelings, this method is unhelpful for healing.
-In addition, sufferers might feel too intimidated by the psychological response of pain or grief to continue trauma counselling.
+In addition, sufferers might feel too intimidated by the psychological response of pain or grief to continue trauma counselling or PTSD counselling.